jkav77/fhenom/README.md

 # FHEnom
-Tasty FHE machine learning library.
+FHEnom is a phenomenal fully homomorphic encryption machine learning library, designed to simplify tools for building securing machine learning and synthetic data generation models.
+This library is based on OpenFHE.

-This library is a collection of FHE machine learning algorithms based on OpenFHE.
+> [!WARNING]

-Note: this library is still in development.
+> This library is still in development.
 It is full of bugs and incomplete features.

 # Getting Started